Whether it’s rum and cigars, sun and surf, or dining and dancing, nowhere does good vibes quite like the Caribbean.

-Jamaican rum or a Cuban cigar?
+A mojito or a pina colada?
 Reggae beats or salsa rhythms?
 Trekking across volcanoes or relaxing with sand between your toes?
 These are the only questions you need to answer while kicking back on the brilliant beaches of the Caribbean.
-Spend days sailing from island to island, exploring uninhabited Cays and snorkelling for marine life.
-Fill the nights with food and music, eat fresh fish and jerked chicken, listen to Bob Marley and dance the cha-cha (though maybe not all at once).
-From Havana to Jamaica, everything in between is pure indulgence.
+Spend days taking in the tropical sun from white sand beaches or wading under the clear blue water while snorkeling for marine life.
+Fill the nights with food and music, eat fresh fish and jerked chicken, listen to Bob Marley, and dance the cha-cha (though maybe not all at once).

 Our tours in the Caribbean